MartinKarlsson1337/IoT-bike/README.md

 Project: complete!
 # Final thoughts and design
+To use the device, simply attach it to your bike as described under section **Putting everything together**.
+Connect the device to power and start biking!
+When you return from your travels, press the button and wait for the LED to turn green.
+When the LED turns green, wait just a little bit longer and unplug the device from power.
+The data from your bike ride should now be available on your Adafruit account.

 This is my first IoT project.
 I've considered this project more as a way of learning, rather than creating some ground breaking innovation (Not that I'm capable of that anyway).
 I encourage you to do the same.
 If you're interested in trying your hand at IoT, this is a suitable project.
 It leaves room for improvement and modifcation - perfect for learning!

+I think that the device could be attached to your bike in a more secure way.
+Consider investing in a small box to hold your device.
+Also, taping the components in place is not very sustainable.
+You will have to retape the sensor and magnet to keep them from falling of.
+That's loads of plastic garbage!
+I would suggest using cable ties to attach the sensor.
+The magnet can be glued to place.